St. Lucia estuary and iSimangaliso Wetland Park guide

 From November to March the gigantic Leatherback Turtle and the smaller Loggerhead Turtle are nesting at the beaches in the iSimangaliso Wetland Park.
 Here the females emerge from the surf and rest in the wash zone alert for danger, then move above the high tide mark to find a suitable site, where the laborious process of digging a nest, down to 1m in depth, commences.

-Hluhluwe – Imfolozi Game Reserve
+5. Hluhluwe – Imfolozi Game Reserve

 It’s also worth visiting Hluhluwe – Imfolozi game reserve, the oldest reserve of Africa.
-With its rolling hills, open Savannah grasslands it remains an incredibly scenic reserve and with its magnificent history its sure to be a splendid day for a Safari.
+With its rolling hills, open Savannah grasslands it remains an incredibly scenic reserve and with its magnificent history, it’s sure to be a splendid day for a Safari.
 The park covers 96000 hectares and containing an immense diversity of fauna and flora and above all is the stronghold of the white and black rhino.
-Check at Hluhluwe – imfolozi, the oldest reserve in Africa
+Check at Hluhluwe – Imfolozi, the oldest reserve in Africa.

 Getting there: the iSimangaliso Wetland Park is situated in the northern region of KwaZulu-Natal, with the nearest international airport being King Shaka (Durban) and the closest regional airport at Richards Bay.
 For those driving themselves, the Park’s gates are accessible from two major tarred roads, the N2 and the R22.
-Traveling from the south, take the N2 north, traveling north of the Mtunzini toll plaza.
+Travelling from the south, take the N2 north, travelling north of the Mtunzini toll plaza.
 The southernmost Park entrance is Maphelane, accessible from the Kwambonambi junction.
 To visit the Eastern Shores and Western Shores sections (and the town of St Lucia), turn off the N2 at Mtubatuba.
 The R22 branches off the N2 at Hluhluwe, with directions showing the way to the False Bay gate.
 Further north along the R22, the D820 on the left leads to uMkhuze’s Ophansi Gate.
 To reach Sodwana Bay, Lake Sibaya and the Coastal Forest sections, the turn off from the R22 is at Mbazwana.
 The northernmost section of the Park, Kosi Bay, is accessed via the town of Manguzi/KwaNgwanase.